Eastern Beach Geelong: Everything You Need To Know

 They are a fun representation of the city’s past that highlights the unique personalities that played a part in its development.

 The Baywalk Bollard Trail is one of the free things to do in Geelong that’s fun for the whole family.
-But if the two-hour walk (one way) is too long for you, then you’ll find some cheeky bollards dotted around the Eastern Beach foreshore.
+But if the two-hour walk (one way) is too long for you, you’ll find some cheeky bollards dotted around the Eastern Beach foreshore.

 Fun tip: See if you can spot any hidden rabbits lurking around the bollard’s feet.

-Kids Activities Geelong Foreshore
+Kids’ Activities At Geelong Foreshore

 The playground is only partly shaded so hats and sunscreen are needed.